 As of December 2019, land has been purchased and we are finalising designs for the school.
 We plan to commence construction by mid-2020.

 Be a part of building our new school by making a donation.
 We are volunteer-run and your contribution funds school establishment costs.

-Across the world, more than 57 million children are not able to attend school.
+Across the world more than 59 million children of primary school age are not able to attend school.
 According to UNESCO it will be another 70 years before all children have access to a primary education.